Best Picture Movie Marathon, Part 12

 Wings ends on a bittersweet note, as most war films do.
 Though parts of it are almost comical when you consider the accompanying organ music and pantomime of the silent picture era, there are still elements of real sadness.
 Friends are lost.
 Families are torn apart.
 In one particular scene, one Cadet White (played by a very young Gary Cooper) gets out of bed and is killed in a matter of minutes – the imprint of his body still on his sheets, the teeth marks still on the candy bar he was eating.
 It’s real and it’s raw and, as one French solder proclaimed, “c’est la guerre”.

-The Racket: For years after its initial release, historians believed this film had been lost to the ages.
+For years after its initial release, historians believed this film had been lost to the ages.
 It wasn’t until one, singular copy was found in the private collection of Howard Hughes (who produced the film) that The Racket was able to be restored and viewed again.

 And, if you’re asking me, I think the universe was trying to tell us something by hiding this film from humanity.